grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

+- Find the offsets which were missed.
+The ingester logs them along with the message `there is a gap in consumed offsets`.
 - Verify that there have been no deleted records in your Kafka cluster.
 - Verify that the ingester hasn't been down for longer than the retention on the Kafka partition.
 - Report a bug.